jessieeeeej/EVA-Plugin-Sample-Code/Plugin/c-c++/Set_Admetadata/README_classification.md

     #include "gstadmeta.h"

-Second, in the virtual method, ad_set_classification_transform_frame_ip, of this sample has an extra code block, setClassificationData, which is going to set the classification metadata:
+Second, in the virtual method, ad_set_classification_transform_frame_ip, of this sample has an extra code block, setClassificationData, which is going to add the classification metadata into buffer:

     gpointer state = NULL;
     GstAdBatchMeta* meta;